vandanachohan/student_managment_project_7/README.md

-roject Title
+Project Title

 Student Management System

 Description

-A web-based application for managing student information, built using TypeScript.
+A web-based application for managing student information, built using TypeScript and [insert frameworks/libraries used].
+This system allows administrators to add, edit, and delete student records, as well as manage courses.

 Features